-Sync Android Photos to iCloud Photo Library and iCloud Photo Stream by using an IFTTT applet to upload and automatically transfer camera photos taken on an Android device to an iOS device or a Mac.
-In addition, the Photosync app, available on iOS, macOS and Android, is a versatile tool to transfer and sync already taken photos in bulk or complete albums to iCloud Photo Library and iCloud Photo Stream via iPhone or iPad.
+Sync Android Photos to iCloud Photo Library and iCloud Photo Stream by using an IFTTT applet to upload and automatically transfer camera photos or screenshots taken on an Android device to an iOS device or a Mac.
+In addition, the Photosync app, available on iOS, macOS and Android, is a versatile tool to transfer and sync android photos to iCloud in bulk or complete albums.

-Automated and bulk upload: Sync Android Photos to iCloud Photo Library and Photo Stream via Photosync app
+How to transfer Android Photos to iCloud Photo Library and Photo Stream via Photosync app (automated and bulk upload):

 - On your Android Phone, download and install Photosync Android app from the Google Plays Store.